-- Compliance with treatment (for example, doing your physiotherapy exercises).
+- Compliance with treatment (for example, complying with physiotherapy exercises).

 - Whether injury is repeated (recurrent).

-Forwards (or anterior) dislocations of the shoulder are extremely painful and you won't be able to move the arm.
+Forwards (or anterior) dislocations of the shoulder are extremely painful and it is impossible to move the arm.
 There may be a deforming bulge in the front of your shoulder area, below the natural shoulder joint.
 This will be the ball of the upper arm bone, called the humeral head, that has slipped out.

 Shoulder dislocations are at high risk of involving nerves and blood vessels.
-It is also fairly common to find an associated fracture of the upper arm or shoulder, and you should not try to put the shoulder back by yourself as you may trap these important structures.
+It is also fairly common to find an associated fracture of the upper arm or shoulder.

 Treatment of a shoulder dislocation